 These days, Lacie actively writes and co-writes with other songwriters and authors.
 She spends a lot of time mentoring others to fulfill their highest potential, performing with companies that utilize her musical and theatrical abilities, as well as thrilling audiences with her one-woman show.

 She speaks internationally on global access to music education; most recently in Chengdu, China at the Music Cities Convention.
 Lacie also is available for music education consulting, performing, radio shows, and convention panels.
 Check her out at Winter NAMM 2020!
-She will be moderating, yet again, a spectacular panel.
+Book her now for your next convention or conference.